beeware/briefcase/docs/reference/commands/run.rst

 ----------

 Run the app in test mode in the bundled app environment.
-Running ``run --test`` will also cause update and build to ensure that the packaged application contains the most recent test code.
-To prevent this update and build, use the ``--no-update``.
+Running ``run --test`` will also cause an update and build to ensure that the packaged application contains the most recent test code.
+To prevent this update and build, use the ``--no-update`` option.

 ``--no-update``
 ---------------